-Karen Hanna, a NY therapist and racehorse owner, is fine with the ban and said, ‘None of the veterinarians I know and work with use PEMF.’
+Karen Hanna, a NY therapist and racehorse owner, is OK with the ban and said, ‘None of the veterinarians I know and work with use PEMF.’

-Powell added: “There are not many folks who are outspoken on the subject of PEMF but it was refreshing to see veterinarian and owner breeder Dr. Russell Cohen’s comments in the article Equine Therapy in Cross Hairs, ‘I don’t think there’s a place for any of these things.
-If you really like these animals, and breed them and race them like I do, you’re not going to put this on your own horse.’”
+Powell added: “There are not many folks who are outspoken on the subject of PEMF, but it was refreshing to see veterinarian and owner-breeder Dr. Russell Cohen’s comments in the article Equine Therapy in Cross Hairs, ‘I don’t think there’s a place for any of these things.
+If you like these animals and breed them and race them as I do, you’re not going to put this on your horse.’”

-The magnetic draw of the seemingly ‘quick fix’, will doubtless still pull horse trainers, owners and medical professionals to the use of PEMF both now and in the future.
+The magnetic draw of the seemingly ‘quick fix’ will doubtless still pull horse trainers, owners, and medical professionals to use PEMF both now and in the future.
 The choice is still one of conscience.
-In the opinion of Powell, studies to define how safe PEMF technology is for use in equine medicine and that detail benefits and drawbacks of its use are needed.
+In the opinion of Powell, studies to define how safe PEMF technology is for use in equine medicine and detailed benefits and drawbacks of its use are needed.